-- HIST 7920 (Independent Reading Colloquium). - HIST 9000 (Doctoral Research).
+- HIST 7920 (Independent Reading Colloquium); - HIST 9000 (Doctoral Research); - HIST 9005 (Doctoral Graduate Student Seminar);

-- HIST 9005 (Doctoral Graduate Student Seminar). - HIST 9300 (Doctoral Dissertation). - Courses used to satisfy requirements for other degrees. - HIST 7400 (Professional Development for Historians). - HIST 7900 (The Theory and Practice of History). - The student must take this course must be taken during the student's first semester in residence or on the first occasion the course is offered.
+- HIST 9300 (Doctoral Dissertation); - Courses used to satisfy requirements for other degrees. - A GradFirst Seminar in any department during the first two semesters in the PhD program. - HIST 7400 (Professional Development for Historians). - HIST 7900 (The Theory and Practice of History). - The student must take this course during their first semester in residence or on the first occasion the course is offered.
 Students who have taken equivalent courses as part of an MA program elsewhere may petition the graduate coordinator to have this requirement waived.
-Students so exempted from this requirement must take an additional 7000-, 8000- or 9000-level course instead. - HIST 8001 (Teaching History in Colleges and Universities). - A minimum of two 8000-level seminars.
+Students so exempted from this requirement must take an additional 7000-, 8000- or 9000-level course. - HIST 8001 (Teaching History in Colleges and Universities). - A minimum of two 8000-level seminars.
 Students who do not possess an MA degree in history must take at least one additional seminar. - A minimum of three semester hours of HIST 9300 (Doctoral Dissertation).